lm3nitro/Projects/New/Scapy/Scapy SRC Port Scan.md

 ### Scanning the server with Nmap:

-To ensure that everything was configured as expected, I used namp:

-Based on the output below, the port has been filtered by the IPtable rules:
+To ensure that everything was configured as expected, I used Nmap.
+Based on the output below, the port has been filtered by the iptable rules:

 ![Pasted image 20241013182741](https://github.com/user-attachments/assets/36997f92-3948-4815-a8bb-23ccd67b9b7b)

-### Network trafifc from the client and server:
+### Network traffic from the client and server:

 The server doesn't response to any probes from the client.